dbadapt/docker-sphinx/README.md

 To create a new Sphinx project, call `sphinx-init`.

-To create a HTML documents, call `make html`.
+To create HTML documents, call `make html`.

-To create a PDF documents, call `make pdf`.
+To create a PDF document, call `make pdf`.

 To watch changes and create HTML documents, call `make livehtml`.